If you’d like to write for us, there are two ways you can contribute content to this website:

 - We reserve the right to edit articles, author credit, and Profile pages for content, house style, length, and SEO (Search Engine Optimization).

-- In the event your article is published, you will receive attribution in the form of a “byline” and an “author credit” (max.
-50 words) with a link to your website at the end of the article.
+- In the event your article is published, you will receive attribution in the form of a “byline” and an “author credit”.

 - Once published, DivorceMag.com reserves the right to keep the content on the website indefinitely.